 At Klun Law, our Business Law Attorneys believe that forming a business is a special challenge and we pride ourselves on helping entrepreneurs from start to finish.

 One of the fundamental decisions facing any new business owner is choosing the form of the organization.
 Our attorneys will assist you in selecting the entity most suitable for your business needs.
-Click to learn more about the advantages and disadvantages of the following common types of legal business entities.

 We have helped small businesses form partnerships, limited liability partnerships (LLPs) and sole proprietorships.
 We assist larger businesses form C corporations, S corporations and traditional corporations.